Terahertz Time-Domain Spectroscopy and Density Functional Theory Analysis of Low-Frequency Vibrational Modes of a Benzoxazolium-Coumarin Donor-pi-Acceptor Chromophore: Results and Discussion

 \section{Results and Discussion}

 Figure~\ref{fig:tds_fft} summarizes the experimental THz--TDS measurements.
 The time-domain traces in Fig.~\ref{fig:tds_fft_a} show reduced peak amplitude and a clear temporal delay for the \BCOp{} pellet relative to the reference, consistent with absorption and an effective refractive index near \(\sim\)1.8.
 The corresponding Fast Fourier Transform (FFT) spectra in Fig.~\ref{fig:tds_fft_b} define a usable bandwidth of 0.43--2.51~\THz, within which the main absorption features of \BCOp{} are evident and subsequently analyzed.
+The total time window of the recorded THz waveform is \( \approx 15~\text{ps}\), corresponding to a nominal frequency resolution of \(\Delta \nu \approx 0.066~\text{THz}\) (\(\approx 66~\text{GHz}\)), which sets the spectral resolution of the present THz--TDS measurements.
+Zero-padding was used only to interpolate the FFT grid and does not improve the true spectral resolution.